-Whether you like it or not, Go defines a code style at a language level (which I love), not different style guides per project.
-This means there’s very little opinion or conflict - and moving between projects is easy.
+Whether you agree with it or not, Go defines a code style at a language level (which I love), and not different styles per project - or having the style as an afterthought!
+This means there’s very little opinion or conflict when moving between projects so it’s easy.
 This is very important to Go, as it stresses clarity and consistency as some of the most important factors of code style.

-So you’ve written some code, but I’ve been told to format it?
+So you’ve written some code, and have been told to format it?

 Or, maybe you’ve been fixing your style manually as you go along and would like to automate it?